ntema/Social-media-api-project/README.md

 >follow user route

-# Functionalities to be implemented
+# Features to be implemented

 >create post route